groupvine/gv-doc/about/golocal.md

 email service and can be used to serve two needs:

-1. allows schools to add compelling, premium-level deals to their sponsorship offerings for local businesses and organizations.
+1. allows schools to add compelling, premium-level deals to their sponsorship offerings for local businesses and organizations;

 2. allows local businesses and organizations to be easily and effectively promoted to local schools who use the GroupVine email